 - Amazon’s highly available and highly redundant S3 storage service.

-Customer data is stored in customer-specific S3 buckets with dedicated access credentials.
+Customer binary data is stored in customer-specific S3 buckets with dedicated access credentials.
 Data stored in S3 is encrypted at rest using a customer-specific encryption key and AES-256 encryption.
 Network communication between Pepper Cloud and S3 is encrypted.

 - data at rest inside the volume,